 Solution 1: Charge the device to 100% while it is powered off

-1. As bizarre as it may sound, performing the following steps has solved the Samsung Galaxy Tab reboot loop issue for a large number of users across the globe.
+1. As bizarre as it may sound, performing the following steps has solved the Samsung Galaxy Tab reboot loop issue for a large number of users worldwide.

-2. Plug the Galaxy Tab’s charger into an outlet, and then connect the tablet to the charger while it is rebooting.
+2. Plug the Galaxy Tab’s charger into an outlet, and then connect the tablet to the charger while it reboots.

-3. Press and hold the Power button for anywhere between six and ten seconds, and the device will power down.
+3. Press and hold the Power button for anywhere between six and ten seconds; the device will power down.

 4. When the device’s screen lights up after shutting down, it will display a ‘battery charging’ icon instead of restarting.

-5. Allow the Galaxy Tab to be fully charged to 100%.
+5. Allow the Galaxy Tab to charge fully to 100%.